-We will inform you if you have the right of appeal to the county court on a point of law, if so, this appeal will need to be submitted within 21 days.
+This Stage 3 decision will be final.
+We will not consider any further appeal unless you have the right to appeal to the county court on a point of law within 21 days.
+We will inform you if this is so.